-Northstar: On June 6, 2013, the DNR Commissioner issued a decision finding for the state on a dispute with Murphy Exploration Alaska and BP over allocation of production between state and federal leases in the Northstar participating area (PA) of the Northstar Unit.
+Northstar: On June 6, 2013, the Commissioner of DNR issued a decision finding for the State on a dispute with Murphy Exploration Alaska and BP over allocation of production between State and federal leases in the Northstar participating area of the Northstar Unit.
 Murphy appealed the Commissioner's decision on July 8, 2013 to the Superior Court.
-Murphy also filed a motion for trial de novo asking for a new trial in the superior court.
+Murphy also filed a motion for trial de novo asking for a new trial in the Superior Court.
 Oral argument on the trial de novo motion was held on December 10, 2013.
-A briefing schedule has not been set and it probably will not be set until the court issues a decision on the motion for trial de novo.
 The approximate value of this case is \$200 million.